01 of 08

 Chips, Chips, More Chips!

-Next, we need to think about the food.
+Next, we need to think about food.
 There's a bunch of different ways you can go about creating your nacho bar, however, we believe it all starts with the chips.

 Try offering up different kinds of tortilla chips, like blue or red corn chips, scoop chips, round chips, or regular tortilla chips.
 It's always fun to give your guests a few options!